RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 Deleted Files Recovery
 -----------------------

+There are three ways to recover your data that was stored in the Lab  or HOME area.
+Since ``$HOME`` areas usually don't contain significant data, it can be a more straightforward to use the Web Interface described below.

+:bluelight:`1.
+Using HPC3`
   **Restoring Lab Data from Snapshots**
-  There are three ways to recover your data that was stored in the Lab area.

-  :bluelight:`Using HPC3`
     Located at the top-level of your lab directory is the :tt:`.snapshots` directory.
     This directory is owned by the root user and cannot be changed by any user.